-We then made a second version of the software component in SystemWeaver and added two new requirements, removed one requirement and took a new version of another requirement:
+We then made a Version 2 of the Software component in SystemWeaver and added two new requirements, removed one requirement and took a new version of another requirement:

 As you might notice in the Azure configuration, the test results are initially exported to a file called unit_test.json and then transformed to converted_unit_test.json using the Python script convert_json.py to the standard SystemWeaver format.